rstudio/shiny-workflows/README.md

     * `pandoc-version`: Sets the pandoc version to be installed.
 Link: https://github.com/r-lib/actions/tree/master/setup-pandoc
     * `check-title`: If set, will disable `rmarkdown`'s check for having the vignette title and the document title match
 * `routine.yaml`
-  * Performs many common tasks for packages in the shiny-verse
+  * Performs many common tasks for packages in the shiny-verse and commits them back to the repo
     * Check for url redirects in `rc-v**` branches
     * `devtools::document()`
     * `devtools::build_readme()` (if `README.Rmd` exists)
     * Calls `yarn build` and commits any changes in `inst`, `srcts`, and `srcjs`.
-    * Pushes any new git commits to the repo
     * Checks code coverage with `covr` if `codecov.yml` exists
     * Checks for broken lints if `.lintr` exists
     * Calls `yarn test`
+    * Checks for outdated `staticimports`
   * Packages included in the `DESCRIPTION` field `Config/Needs/routine` will also be installed
   * Parameters:
     * `extra-packages`, `cache-version`, `pandoc-version`: Same as in `website.yaml`